Supporting Transition and Empowerment for Russian Academic Professionals through U.S. Conferences

 Meet With Workshop Leaders

-James Herron
+Dr. James Herron

-Thomas Jehn
+Dr. Thomas Jehn

 Tom is the Sosland Director of the Harvard College Writing Program, where he has taught and administered for the past 27 years.
 He holds a B.A. from the University of Chicago and an M.A. and a Ph.D. in English from the University of Virginia.
 He has served on Harvard College’s Standing Committee on Admissions and Financial Aid, the Committee on Academic Integrity, and the Ad Hoc Committee on Writing and Speaking.
 He has been a contributing author for a series of best-selling composition textbooks published by Bedford/St. Martin’s Press.
 He also advises university writing programs and conducts communications training for companies and non-profits.

-Ivan Grek
+Dr. Ivan Grek

 Dr. Ivan Grek is the Director of the Russia Program at George Washington University’s Institute for European, Russian, and Eurasian Studies.
 With a background in political science and history, his research focuses on illiberal grassroots movements and ideology in Russia.
 His work has been published in leading peer reviewed journals and media outlets, including The Washington Post, The New York Times, and Kommersant.